maksymx/data-science-test/README.md

 ## Overview ##

 This is a take-home assignment for candidates for the data scientist position at Emogi.
-We except candidate to demonstrate the following abilties through this assignment:
+We except candidate to demonstrate the following abilities through this assignment:

 1) An ability to write well-organized and easy-to-read code in general programming
 2) An ability to design an empirical research experiment